Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 It is not known whether BOTOX and Botox Cosmetic are safe or effective to prevent headaches in people with migraine who have 14 or fewer headache days each month (episodic migraine).

 It is not known whether BOTOX and BOTOX Cosmetic are safe or effective for other types of muscle spasms or for severe sweating anywhere other than your armpits.

 |Who should not receive BOTOX or Botox Cosmetic?

-Do not take BOTOX or Botox Cosmetic if you:
+Do not receive BOTOX or Botox Cosmetic if you: